Current information about changes due to Corona virus

 Due to covid-19 pandemic destination countries may have their own restrictions and conditions on entry for travellers.
 Please check the government websites if you are allowed to cross the border.
 Please note that travel restrictions are subject to change on a short notice.
 As a traveller you are responsible for ensuring that you fulfill the requirements of your destination and possible transit country.

-Be prepared to present one of these medical certificates:
+Be prepared to present at least one of these medical certificates:

 - Certificate of full vaccination against COVID-19 (EU accepted vaccine)